 How long has the index existed?

-New indexes are created almost every week.
+New indices are created almost every week.
 An index provider’s tenure in the marketplace can indicate a measure of stability.

 Is the index concentrated in particular sectors, companies of countries?